stealthHat/.dotfiles/README.md

 A simple repo to save my .files with a [autorice](https://github.com/stealthHat/.dotfiles/blob/master/install/autorice-deploy) script

-### autorice will do:
+### Features:

+- clean structure using the [XDG Base Directory specification](https://wiki.archlinux.org/title/XDG_Base_Directory) to keep trash out of $HOME
+- zsh with no plugin manager dependency (and without oh-my-bloat)
+- A compact tmux.conf with automatic tpm installation
+- Moder and fast nvim structure
+- Full setup of my suckless forks

+### Autorice steps:

+I created this script mainly because I don't like the folder structure needed to use [stow](https://www.gnu.org/software/stow/manual/stow.html#Tree-folding), for that I created a small function to create the symb links with a cleaner and more organized structure for the repository's home folder

-  * Setup the best mirrors for my country (Brazil)
-  * Configure pacman to look pretty
+- pacman_settings: Setup the best mirrors for my country (Brazil) and configure pacman to look pretty
-  * Makes symbolic links of my dotfiles to $HOME (within their respective folders)
+- setup_links: Make symbolic links from .dotfiles/home to $HOME
-  * Install yay
+- setup_yay: Install yay
-  * Install all the packages and repositories on [progs.cvs](https://github.com/stealthHat/.dotfiles/blob/master/install/progs.csv) (Including my forks of [suckless ](https://suckless.org/) [DWM](https://github.com/stealthHat/dwm),[Slstatus](https://github.com/stealthHat/slstatus) and [St](https://github.com/stealthHat/st) )
+- install_loop: Install all the packages and repositories on [packages](https://github.com/stealthHat/.dotfiles/blob/master/install/progs.csv) (Including my forks of [suckless ](https://suckless.org/) [DWM](https://github.com/stealthHat/dwm),[Slstatus](https://github.com/stealthHat/slstatus) and [St](https://github.com/stealthHat/st) )
-  * Setup tmux
+- basic_config: set zsh as the default shell, configure fonts and kernel modules
+- asdf_config: Install asdf

 disclaimer:
-   only tested on Arch linux (fresh install is recommended) this repository needs to be in $HOME/git for the autorice script works
+only tested on Arch linux (fresh install is recommended)